-Adler's M.A. in Counseling: Specialization in Rehabilitation Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Graduation from a CACREP-accredited program helps students meet the academic counselor licensure requirements of many state counseling boards.
+Adler University's Master of Arts in Counseling: Specialization in Clinical Rehabilitation Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The MACR program is currently accredited as a Rehabilization Counseling program by CACREP; Adler is seeking Oinical Rehabilization Counseling without nextrenewal application.
+Graduation from a CACREP- accredited program helps students meet the academic counselor licensure requirements of many state counseling boards.
 In addition, program graduates are qualified to sit for the Certified Rehabilitation Counselor (CRC) exam, a national certification.
 Students wishing to seek licensure are strongly encouraged to research the requirements to sit for licensure for each state or province in which they wish to practice.

-In particular, Graduates of the program are eligible to apply for the following credentials:
+In particular, graduates of the program are eligible to apply for the following credentials:

-- Certified Rehabilitation Counselor (CRC), a nationally recognized credential - The Licensed Professional Counselor (LPC) credential in the state of Illinois. - The Licensed Clinical Professional Counselor (LCPC) credential in Illinois, upon completing all necessary post-graduate training and supervised experiences.
+- · Certified Rehabilitation Counselor (CRC), a nationally recognized credential - The Licensed Professional Counselor (LPC) credential in the state of Illinois - The Licensed Clinical Professional Counselor (LCPC) credential in Illinois, upon completing all necessary post-graduate training and supervised experiences